Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.

+back-to-front position
+: The follower and the leader face in the same direction while the follower stands in front of the leader while holding the leader's hand in a regular handhold at waist-level.

+## Preparation variations

+A prep is used to rotate the follower clockwise or counter-clockwise.

+J-hook
+: Used to rotate the follower clockwise 180 degrees into a starter position during a whip.

+Piston
+: Used to rotate the follower clockwise 180 degrees into a back-to-front position during a single-arm turn-in.
+In a regular handhold, it consists of pulling the follower's arm on 1 and pushing it on 2.

+Left
+: Used for the left pass inside turn, right pass inside spin, handshake reverse whip, and free spin.
+Forward on 1, prep slightly to the left between 1 and 2,
+    and rotate counter-clockwise on 3.

+Right
+: Used for the right pass outside spin.
+Forward on 1, prep slightly to the right between 1 and 2, and rotate clockwise on 3.

 ## Pattern count combinations

 Many popular songs are composed such that each phrase is 32 beats.
 The leader